OSU-CS290-F16/Final-project---Choose-Your-Path/README.md

 # Final-Project---Choose-Your-Path
-Repository for the development of the Web Page "Choose Your Path" by The Lovelances for OSU Web Development class (CS 290).
+Repository for the development of the Web Page "Choose Your Path" by The Lovelaces for OSU Web Development class (CS 290).